Corporate Governance

 ---|---|---|

-Board of Directors FY2023 Number of events: 17 Term of office: 1 year |
+Board of Directors FY2024 Number of events: 17 Term of office: 1 year |

-Chairperson: President and Representative Director Members: 12 members (including 3 women), including Director 8 (including Outside Director 4) who are not members of the Audit and Supervisory Committee, and Director 4 (including Outside Director 3) who are members of the Audit and Supervisory Committee |
+Chairperson: President and Representative Director Members: 11 members (including 3 women), including Director 7 (including Outside Director 4 members) who are not members of the Audit and Supervisory Committee and Director 4 members (including Outside Director 3 members) who are members of the Audit and Supervisory Committee |

 It is held once a month as an important decision-making body for the management of the entire group, and also holds extraordinary meetings as necessary to decide on matters stipulated by law and important management matters, and to review the status of business execution.
 I am supervising. |

-Audit and Supervisory Committee FY2023 Number of events: 13 Term: 2 years |
+Audit and Supervisory Committee FY2024 Number of events: 13 Term: 2 years |

 Members: 4 Audit & Supervisory Committee members (including Outside Director 3) | In cooperation with the Group Internal Audit Office and Accounting Auditors, which are internal audit departments, we audit the legality and appropriateness of the execution of Director 's duties.
 In addition to regular Audit and Supervisory Committee reports, information exchange meetings are held with the Group Audit Office, which is the internal audit department.
 In addition to reporting audit results with Accounting Auditors, we also hold information exchange meetings from time to time. |

-Group Management Committee FY2023 Number of events: 26 |
+Group Management Committee FY2024 Number of events: 26 |

-Members: Directors, Director and Supervisory Committee members, Operating Officers who oversee or are in charge of important management functions, and presidents of core operating companies. | Group Management Committee is a consultative and decision-making body in accordance with the Board of Directors and makes important decisions on the execution of business.
-In addition, Operating Officers, Finance & Accounting Department and Human Resources Department managers who do not attend Board of Directors meetings are always present at Group Management Committee, as well as representatives of core operating companies TOYOCOLOR Co., Ltd., TOYOCHEM Co., Ltd., and Director TOYO INK Co., Ltd., who do not attend meetings, mainly to discuss the Group's business strategy and business execution issues and performance. |
+Members: Internal Director, full-time Audit and Supervisory Committee members, Operating Officers who supervise or are in charge of important management functions, and presidents of core operating companies | Group Management Committee is a consultative and decision-making body in accordance with the Board of Directors and makes important decisions on the execution of business.
+In addition, since the Group Management Committee mainly discusses the Group's business strategy and business execution issues and performance, the Operating Officers, Finance & Accounting Department and Human Resources Department managers in charge of technology, research, development, and intellectual property who do not attend the Board of Directors are TOYOCOLOR Co., Ltd., TOYOCHEM Co., Ltd., and TOYO INK Co., Ltd. Director are always present. |

-Nomination and Remuneration Advisory Board FY2023 Number of events: 1 |
+Nomination and Remuneration Advisory Board FY2024 Number of events: 4 |

 Chairperson: Outside Director |